mviereck/x11docker/README.md

 ## Wayland
 Beside the X servers to choose from there are options `--weston`, `--kwin` and `--hostwayland` to run pure [Wayland](https://wayland.freedesktop.org/) applications without X. QT5 applications (most of KDE) also need options `--dbus` and `--waylandenv` to use Wayland instead of X. (Option `--waylandenv` sets some environment variables to summon toolkits GTK3, QT5, Clutter, SDL, Elementary and Evas to use Wayland.)
-With option `--kwin-native --sharewayland --dbus --waylandenv` you can run Wayland and X applications side by side.
+With combination `--kwin-native --sharewayland --dbus --waylandenv` you can run Wayland and X applications side by side.
  - Example: KDE plasma shell (QT5) in a pure Wayland environment with hardware acceleration:

   `x11docker --kwin --waylandenv --dbus --gpu -- kdeneon/plasma:user-lts plasmashell`

-These options are useful to test whether an application supports a pure Wayland environment.
-You can also test applications from host with option `--exe`.
+You can also run Wayland applications from host with option `--exe`.

  - Examples: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X: